JackR2882/repeater/README.md

         payload n
     - Press the attack button, results will be published into 'results.csv', fields are as follows: payload ! http response ! response time ! response length

+TO DO:
+    - Implement mutiple payload locations.
+    - Implement multiple